Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Rams stats and trends

-- This season, the Rams have an against the spread record of 3-6 in their nine games as a favorite of 2.5 points or more.
+- In Los Angeles' 10 games this year, it has four wins against the spread.

-- Los Angeles' games this year have hit the over on five of 10 set point totals (50%).
+- So far this season, the Rams have been installed as favorites by a 2.5-point margin or more nine times and are 3-6 ATS in those contests.

-- When Los Angeles records more than 19.5 points, it is 4-4 against the spread and 7-1 overall.
+- Los Angeles' games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Los Angeles is 4-5 against the spread and 7-2 overall when the team piles up over 318.8 yards.
+- Los Angeles is 4-4 against the spread and 7-1 overall in games when it scores more than 19.5 points.

-- The Rams have turned the ball over 11 times this season, five fewer than the Packers have forced (16).
+- When Los Angeles totals over 318.8 yards, the team is 4-5 against the spread and 7-2 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Packers.